nationalparkservice/QCkit/README.md

 # QCkit

-QCkit is a collection of quality control functions to munge, check, flag, correct, and summarize for reporting data collected by the U.S.
-National Park Service Inventory & Monitoring Division.
+QCkit is a collection of quality control functions to munge, check, flag, correct, and summarize data collected by the U.S. National Park Service Inventory & Monitoring Division.

 Functions are typically user generated and so may not have been thoroughly tested for all use cases.